 Whales succeed in this environment as their kidney structure is unique.
 Some differences exist between the kidneys of marine and terrestrial mammals.

-These differences indicate that their specialized kidney allows them to occupy habitats with a broad range of salinity.
+The differences in kidneys indicate that their specialized kidney allows them to occupy habitats with a broad range of salinity.
 The kidney is the principal organ of water and electrolyte regulation.
 A whale’s kidney has the increased thickness necessary to produce highly concentrated urine.

 Whales have multi-lobed kidneys.
 The kidney has an increased surface area for removing toxins from the body more efficiently than a non-lobed kidney.

-Whales typically regulate their water balance by metabolism and only drink seawater occasionally to maintain salt balance.
+Whales typically regulate their water balance by metabolism and only drink seawater to maintain salt balance.

 Do Whales Get Thirsty?

-Although whales live in an aquatic environment and never leave it, research suggests that they can become dehydrated in some circumstances.
-If a whale has been swimming long distances or engaging in strenuous activity such as breaching or tail slapping, their body may lose water and become dehydrated.
+Although whales live in an aquatic environment, research suggests that they can become dehydrated in some circumstances.
+If a whale has been swimming long distances or engaging in strenuous activity such as breaching or tail slapping, their body loses water and they may become dehydrated.

-In these cases, whales would likely need to consume water to replenish their bodies.
+In these cases, whales need to consume water to replenish their bodies.
 Whales living in warmer climates may also experience thirst due to the higher temperatures, which can cause dehydration.
-Despite not being able to drink ocean water directly, whales can quench their thirst by consuming small prey items such as krill and squid, which contain high moisture levels, and taking in small amounts of saltwater which they filter through their kidneys.
+Despite not being able to drink ocean water directly, whales can quench their thirst by consuming small prey such as krill and squid, which contain water, and taking in small amounts of saltwater which they filter through their kidneys.

 References and Further Reading